-We gathered all the publicly available data from the 50 companies’ websites and official documents, including but not limited to:
+We collected all publicly available data from the websites and official documents of the 50 companies, including but not limited to:

-All data were taken as of December 31, 2019.
+All data were taken as of December 31, 2021.
 In the few cases when such information was not found in the documents listed above, the data were taken from the most recent and relevant documents.
-The list of systemically important banks was taken as of March 5, 2020.

 Our research focuses mostly on gathering numerical data and constructing statistical models to reveal the patterns of corporate governance in Ukraine.

-A company’s country allocation in the WHU-50 is based on initial incorporation along with market perception.
-We define international companies as those in which foreign citizens hold the majority of shares.
-We define foreign professionals as being of different nationality from Ukrainian.
-New members of the board are those who were appointed for the first time in the 2019.
+A company's country allocation in the WHU-50 is determined based on its initial incorporation and market perception.
+We define international companies as those in which foreign citizens hold the majority of shares, and foreign professionals are considered individuals with a nationality different from Ukrainian.
+New board members refer to those appointed for the first time in 2021.

-Under “board” we mean either supervisory board as in a two-tier system or board of directors as in a one-tier system.
+By the term “board” we mean either the supervisory board as in a two-tier system or the board of directors as in a one-tier system.
 The management board is identified as such.